mohammed-lahbil/symmetric-encryption-back/README.md

 The Encryption endpoint accepts JSON payloads with the following properties:

 - `decryptedText`: The text value to encrypt or decrypt
-- `passPhrase`: The passphrase for symmetric encryption/decryption
+- `passPhrase`: The passphrase for symmetric encryption/decryption (default: Basic)
 - `algorithm`: The algorithm to use for encryption/decryption

 The Decryption endpoint accepts JSON payloads with the following properties:

 - `encryptedText`: The text value to encrypt or decrypt
-- `passPhrase`: The passphrase for symmetric encryption/decryption
+- `passPhrase`: The passphrase for symmetric encryption/decryption (default: Basic)
 - `algorithm`: The algorithm to use for encryption/decryption

 ### Example